 Keep the diary for at least a week.
 It’s helpful to track your foods for a longer period if your diet varies.
 You can use the diary to identify specific foods and drinks that affect your GERD.

-Also, the diet and nutrition advice here is a starting point to plan your meals.
-Use this guide in conjunction with your food journal and recommendations from your doctor.
+The diet and nutrition advice here is a starting point to plan your meals.
+Use this guide in conjunction with your food journal and your doctor’s advice.
 The goal is to minimize and control your symptoms.

 - full-fat dairy products, such as butter, whole milk, regular cheese, and sour cream